adechazal/Alex-de-Chazal.github.io/README.md

 # Alex-de-Chazal.github.io
 My personal website

-Trying to create a basic intro webpage similar to one by David Ma
+Trying to create a basic intro webpage similar to one I found on the internet.